sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
+Dec 2020: Our [Paper](https://arxiv.org/abs/2009.06007) got a revision request from Bayesian Analysis.

 Dec 2020: We submitted a paper on model-free predictions for econometric datasets.
 Here we explored a popular model-free prediction based on NoVas transformation for long-horizon prediction and proposed new methods to boost this in diverse scenario.

 Nov 2020: Our [Paper](https://arxiv.org/abs/2011.13157)  "Simultaneous inference for time-varying models" is now accepted in Journal of Econometrics.